 If you’re in the proxy world you know something about the typical warnings that exist.
-Namely, that proxies are commonly used for illegal activity like DDoS attacks and the like.
+Namely, those proxies are commonly used for illegal activities like DDoS attacks and the like.
 While this is true, proxies are used for a ton of other reasons, too, many of which fall under white hat (legal) tactics.

 The area becomes a little more gray when we’re talking about proxies and captchas, because captchas were specifically designed to thwart proxies.
 It’s that whole human vs. robot idea that John Connor was so scared of —captchas were invented to make sure bots weren’t activating aspects of the internet, like buying concert tickets or commenting on blogs.
 Those are human activities, whereas pulling emails from public webpages can (and really should) be done by a bot.

 In the common scenario above, you probably noticed a couple actions, like sending emails and commenting on the internet, that potentially fall in the black hat realm.
 At the extreme, these are spam email marketing platforms and rapid-fire comments across the internet.
 This is frowned upon and will get you in trouble pretty quickly.
 However, you can do small-scale emailing to a select group of people once, say 300-500 people, use a captcha breaker, and not get in trouble.
 You could also automatically comment with your backlinks, but you’d need to do it very infrequently and very precisely, which is more apt for a human than a bot.

 The point here is that the combination of proxies and captchas tends to lead one down a dark path.
 I can’t advise following that path, because it could end in proxy bans, negative search engine rankings, or cease and desist notices from sites like Ticketmaster .
 However, the tools used for evil are just as potent when used for good (or neutral, I’m not Gandalf.
 It’s therefore important to know how to use them.

 Captcha Breaking Services